ravendb/template-cloudflare-worker/README.md

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/ravendb/template-cloudflare-worker) [![Open on StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)][stackblitz]

-A batteries included template for kick starting a TypeScript Cloudflare worker project that connects with a RavenDB Cloud database backend.
+A batteries included template for kick starting a TypeScript Cloudflare worker project that connects to a hosted RavenDB database.

-[RavenDB][cloud-signup] is a business continuity database for distributed applications offering industry-leading security with sub-100ms query performance.
+[RavenDB][cloud-signup] is a NoSQL document database for distributed applications offering industry-leading security without compromising performance.
+With a RavenDB database you can set up a NoSQL data architecture or add a NoSQL layer to your current relational database.

-> The easiest way to get started with RavenDB is by creating [a free RavenDB Cloud account](cloud-signup).
+> The easiest way to get started with RavenDB is by creating [a free RavenDB Cloud account][cloud-signup] or requesting a free license to [download it yourself][download].
 >
-> If you are _brand new_ to RavenDB, we recommend starting with the [Getting Started guide](docs-get-started), the [RavenDB bootcamp](learn-bootcamp), or the [Try RavenDB](learn-demo) experience.
+> If you are _brand new_ to RavenDB, we recommend starting with the [Getting Started guide][docs-get-started], the [RavenDB bootcamp][learn-bootcamp], or the [Try RavenDB][learn-demo] experience.

 ## How to Use This Template